jwarz/data-scientists-tools/introduction_to_the_tidyverse/readme.md

     ## 10 Afghanistan Asia       1997    41.8 22227415      635.
     ## # … with 1,694 more rows

+Great job!
+Notice that you can see the gapminder dataset in the output.
+This is called ‘printing’ a dataset.

 ## Understanding a data frame

 Now that you’ve loaded the `gapminder` dataset, you can start examining